SpaceNetChallenge/utilities/README.md

 ## Installation Instructions
-Several packages require binaries to be installed before pip installing the other packages
+Several packages require binaries to be installed before pip installing the other packages.
+Conda is a simple way to install everything and their dependencies

 * Install GDAL binaries and scripts
 ```commandline